 Summer in Iceland is pretty beautiful!
 I am sure the winter is great too but from having friend’s get stuck in winter storms that disrupted exploring options and time, I don’t quite fancy taking that chances.
 Visiting during the Summer in Iceland means that especially for those with a short holiday in Iceland in July or during June and August, you can really make the most of your time when the days are super long during this period.

 Throughout the summer in Iceland; particularly in Reykjavik, there are nearly 24 hours of continuous daylight, while in the northern areas of the country the sun barely sets at all.
 If you are exploring the Ring Road during Summer make sure you read my tips on Iceland by campervan.
+Below are details of weather in Iceland in July.

 - Summer in Iceland: Summer in Iceland is in June, July and August and these months are relatively warm.
 The regular July temperature in the southern part of the island is 10°C to 13°C, however warm summer days can reach 20°C to 25ºC.
 The highest temperature recorded was 30°C in the Eastern fjords in August 1939.